Study and Examination Rules

 Credit System

-1. in the full-time study form, the number of control credits at least twenty times the number of semesters in which the study was not interrupted,
+1. in full-time study, a number of control credits at least equal to twenty times the number of semesters in which he or she has not had an interruption of study,

-(7) If a student does not request recognition of all his or her study obligations he or she has completed during his or her studies at a university abroad where he or she has been sent during a study at VSE, during the semester immediately after the last semester of studies abroad he or she shall be taken away 30 credit vouchers for each semester of study abroad.
+(9) In the event that a student does not apply for recognition of all the study requirements he or she has completed while studying at the higher education institution abroad to which he or she has been sent as part of his or her studies at the VSE during the semester immediately following the last semester of study abroad, 30 credit vouchers shall be withdrawn for each semester of study abroad.

 Article 14